redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Setup

-You will need to add your Supabase URL and key to your .env file.
-See: https://supabase.io/docs/library/getting-started#reference'
+You will need to add your Supabase URL and Client API Key to your .env file (e.g., `SUPABASE_KEY`).
+See: https://supabase.io/docs/library/getting-started#reference

 +++